 Coal ash, sometimes called coal combustion residuals, is produced from the burning of coal in coal-fired power plants.
 This ash contains a number of byproducts that are produced from the burning of coal including:

-Because the environmental impact of coal ash is significant, there is dispute about what method is best to deal with the waste.
+Since the environmental impact of coal ash is significant, there is dispute about what method is best to deal with the waste.
 Some power plants dispose of coal ash in surface impoundments or in landfills, while others get rid of the ash by putting it into a waterway.
 A small amount of dry coal ash is sometimes put back into the abandoned mine.
 It can also be recycled into several different materials.
-Fly ash has long been used as an additive in cement, grout, or concrete or to stabilize road beds as a fill material.
-Bottom ash is used to stabilize as a fill or control snow on roads.
+Fly ash has long been used as an additive in cement, grout, or concrete.
+In addition, it's used to stabilize road beds as a fill material.
+Bottom ash is also used to stabilize as a fill or control the snow on roads.
 About 43% of the fly ash in the USA is recycled.
-Re-purposing this coal ash reduces greenhouse gas emissions and reduced the space taken up in landfills by this ash.
+Re-purposing this coal ash reduces greenhouse gas emissions by decreasing the space they would otherwise take up in landfills.
 Greenhouse gas emissions are reduced because concrete and brick making are significant contributors to greenhouse gas emissions, and thus using fly ash to reduce the amount of brick or concrete produced helps reduce these emissions.
 There are also economic benefits of re-purposing coal ash.
 This includes reduced costs associated with its disposal, increased revenue from the sale of new coal ash products, and savings from using coal ash instead of other more costly materials.
 Although re-purposing this ash reduces environmental effects, there are critics who say that the use of fly ash in building materials is dangerous, as there could be air contamination from leaching chemicals.